What is Bluetooth?

 Another advantage of Bluetooth is that it is completely automatic - every Bluetooth enabled device will sense the presence of another device within range.
 They can do this because they share a 'network protocol' that allows them to share data.

-Another clever thing about the protocol is that it can reduce interference from other Bluetooth devices that are also exchanging data nearby.
+The protocol can reduce interference from other Bluetooth devices that are also exchanging data nearby.
 For example if Sam's mobile is exchanging data with Tom's mobile this will not interfere with Sarah's mobile also exchanging data with Mary's mobile nearby.

 Another very common way of sending data over a short distance is to use Infra-Red.
 This is used widely in TV remote controls.
 The disadvantage of Infra-Red over Bluetooth is that you must point the control directly at the device.